pantheon-systems/documentation/source/content/guides/autopilot/02-enable-autopilot.md

 Configure Autopilot for each individual premium and paid plugins and modules.
 Depending on the plugin, you may need to provide Autopilot with access or configure the plugin or module to work with Autopilot.

-## Enable Autopilot Email Alerts
+## Enable Autopilot Email Notifications

-Configure email alerts for Autopilot from your Personal Workspace settings:
+Configure email notifications for Autopilot from your Personal Workspace settings:

 ![Personal Workspace Settings include options for Autopilot email alerts](../../../images/autopilot/new-dashboard-personal-workspace-personal-settings-autopilot-alerts.png)